Managing Airline Networks Design, Integration and Innovative Technologies

-- Includes a description of basic network types, performance indicators for profitable networks, efficient processes and success factors for network management, and common optimisation models and tools.
+- a description of basic network types, performance indicators for profitable networks, efficient processes and success factors for network management, and common optimisation models and tools;

-- Descriptive overviews are supported by practical examples, and lead to a deep-dive case study.
+- descriptive overviews, supported by practical examples, and leading to a deep-dive case study;

-- A section on trends in network management outlines new demand forecasting models, ‘Big Data’ applications, Machine Learning and AI use cases, and alternative optimisation models for airlines.
+- a section on trends in network management, outlining new demand forecasting models, ‘big data’ applications, machine learning and AI use cases, and alternative optimisation models for airlines.

 Managing Airline Networks: Design, Integration and Innovative Technologies is designed as a comprehensive compendium and is essential reading for both aviation practitioners and students of airline management.